Financing your first home

 How to save towards a deposit

-Doing research into the best savings account will also enable you take advantage of the best interest rates to help maximise your savings.
+Researching the best savings account will also enable you take advantage of the best interest rates to help maximise your savings.
 Be sure to consult with different lenders and banks that will look to find and compare the best home loan rates - either for fixed or variable repayments.